Priyaljalan/Data-Enthusiasts-/README.md

   8. Risk-to-reward ratio

 In addition, the notebook generates all visualizations used throughout the analysis, including stock trend graphs, Treasury Yield trend visualizations, and comparative plots examining the relationship between Treasury yields and Alphabet Inc. stock returns.
 All scripts, workflow steps, datasets, and visualization outputs required to reproduce the project findings are included within the repository.
-Supporting documentation files such as the data dictionary, metadata file in DCAT format, README file, and Python library documentation are also included to improve transparency and reproducibility.
+Supporting documentation files, such as the data dictionary, metadata file in DCAT format, README file, and Python library documentation, are also included to improve transparency and reproducibility.

 The repository additionally contains an MIT License file documenting permissions associated with the original analytical code, visualizations, and documentation created as part of the project.

 **References:**